 38. Black-And-White Warbler

 The Black-and-white Warbler is a unique species of bird native to North America.
-It has striking black and white plumage and breeds in the northern part of the continent, wintering in Central America, Florida, West Indies and Peru.
+It has striking black and white plumage and breeds in the northern part of the continent, wintering in Central America, Florida, the West Indies, and Peru.

-Its diet consists mainly of insects which it catches by clinging on trees like a woodpecker before quickly darting away again when prey appears.
+Its diet consists mainly of insects, which it catches by clinging to trees like a woodpecker before quickly darting away again when prey appears.

 Kingdom | Animalia |